Kisakay/SearchHubDiscordTokensFinder/ENGLISH.EXPLAIN_THE_SOFT.md

 The program exploits the fact that logging tools send messages to third-party services (like SearchHub).
 By sending messages visible only to specific groups and checking whether those messages appear in such services, it can infer which member is using these tools.

----

-If you want, I can also format it differently (more concise, more technical, bullet-pointed, etc.).